HuMingLab/SnapHiC-D/README.md

 Find the preprint [here](https://www.biorxiv.org/content/10.1101/2022.08.05.502991v1).

 SnapHiC-D is an extension of [SnapHiC](https://github.com/HuMingLab/SnapHiC) and requires SnapHiC's RWR step output for its input.
-For a faster version, use SnapHiC2, which is enabled by selecting "method="sliding_window".
+For a faster version, use SnapHiC2, which is enabled by selecting method="sliding_window".

 ### Install SnapHiC-D